CentreForDigitalHumanities/Summer-School-2024/code/##_preparation/Welcome.md

 We recommend using [Anaconda Navigator](#anaconda-navigator) and [Jupyter Lab](#jupyter-lab) for the Summer School.
 If you have another preferred programming environment, you are welcome to use that as well, but we can not ensure that we will have the space and time to assist you with technical issues specific to your environment.

 If you run into any problems during the installation, please try to resolve them by yourself first.
 The internet is full of useful information, and finding solutions to technical problems is a valuable skill for a (soon-to-be) programmer.
-Of course we are happy to help you if you really get stuck, don't hesitate to send us an email in that case.
+Of course we are happy to help you if you really get stuck, don't hesitate to send us an email in that case (see [Questions](#Questions)).

 #### Anaconda Navigator
 Our programming environment of choice is `Anaconda Navigator`.
 It offers a variety of programming interfaces for `Python`, as well as pre-installed libraries for scientific computing.
 Please follow the steps below.